In the Czech Republic the most important legal text dealing with companies' rights is the Commercial Code.

 In most procedures the person in question must submit the application for entry in the Commercial Register.
 When submitting an application for entry in the Commercial Register an administrative fee is charged.
 The fee amounts to CZK 5,000 for a first-time entry, i.e. if you are requesting the registration of a company not previously registered.

-Applications for entry in the Commercial Register and applications to amend existing registrations may be submitted only on the specific forms.
-Samples of these forms for all types of company may be found on the Ministry of Justice website.
+Applications for entry in the Commercial Register and applications for changes to entries may be submitted only on the specific forms.
+Samples of these forms for all types of company can be found on the website of the Ministry of Justice.

 Information on the submission of tax declarations may be found here: